 So follow along on our handy dandy cycle chart, let's dive in:

-So, our estrogen levels are building, building, building (follow the chart), and once they hit their highest point our hypothalamus gets another message (said in my best Mr Burns voice): RELEASE THE LUTEINIZING HORMONE (same as before, but this time it releases much more all at once).
+So, our estrogen levels are building, building, building—follow the chart!—and once they hit their highest point our hypothalamus gets another message: Release LH.
+(Remember, from the follicular phase?
+Same thing, but this time much more is released all at once).

 This surge causes one follicle to burst open and release an egg, which then travels into your fallopian tube.
 Ovulation typically lasts one day, usually around the ~14 day mark of your cycle.
 Tracking when your period starts and ends can help give you a better sense of when your body ovulates, especially if you are trying to get pregnant, or if you’re trying to avoid it and aren’t using hormonal birth control.

 If you are using hormonal birth control, you usually won’t ovulate.
 Usually, birth control gives you a constant level of synthetic hormones, so you don’t get the peaks that kick off ovulation.
 The bleeding you experience every month is *actually* not a period at all, it’s withdrawal bleeding.
 The more you know!

 Let’s assume you didn’t get pregnant.
 Now what happens?
 Well, an egg’s lifespan is around 24 hours, unlike sperm — those suckers can survive for three days!
 So if it isn’t fertilized in that time, it will disintegrate.